apache/druid/docs/querying/sql-query-context.md

  This document describes the SQL language.
 :::

-Druid supports query context parameters which affect [SQL query](./sql.md) planning.
-See [Query context](query-context-reference.md) for general query context parameters for all query types.

-## SQL query context parameters

-The following table lists query context parameters you can use to configure Druid SQL planning.
+In Apache Druid, you can control how your queries run by using query context parameters.
+These are key-value pairs that let you adjust things like timeouts, caching, and how queries are prioritized.

+If you're writing [Druid SQL queries](./sql.md), these parameters help you customize query behavior to better fit your needs.
+To explore available context parameters, refer to [Query context reference](query-context-reference.md).
+For more information on different approaches to set query context, see [Set query context](../querying/set-query-context.md).

-You can override a parameter's default value by setting a runtime property in the format `druid.query.default.context.{query_context_key}`.
+You can also override the default values for these parameters by setting a runtime property like this:
+`druid.query.default.context.{query_context_key}`.
 For more information, see [Overriding default query context values](../configuration/index.md#overriding-default-query-context-values).

+The table below lists some of the query context parameters you can use when working with Druid SQL.

 |Parameter|Description|Default value|
 |---------|-----------|-------------|